 Call me frugal, but I’m not up for spending over $500 on a single use cooking appliance.
 That’s how much most of the original models cost, and restaurant models can cost many times that much.
 Sure, I’ll dish out the money for a great blender but I use it multiple times a day.
 I just couldn’t justify this for something like a sous vide.

 On top of the cost, I wasn’t up for spending more money on a vacuum sealer and I certainly wasn’t up for cooking food in plastic.
-I’ve gone to great lengths to ditch all the plastic in our kitchen and I wasn’t bringing it back … even for some amazingly perfectly cooked steaks and seafood.
+I’ve gone to great lengths to ditch all the plastic in our kitchen and I wasn’t bringing it back… even for some amazing perfectly cooked steaks and seafood.

 How to Sous Vide without Plastic

 A year or so ago, I decided to give sous vide a second look and figured out a way to solve both of my main problems with it.
 Spoiler alert: I now use this method all the time in our home and wanted to share why we love it so much!

 Thankfully, price is no longer as much an issue, as there are now smaller models that attach to a pot or pan you already have and cost under $100.
 This is the one I have.

 The bigger hurdle was figuring out how to get rid of the plastic.
 Keeping the food from touching the water is vital to this method working, but I wasn’t giving in on my pledge to avoid plastic.

 After some failed experimentation, I’ve settled on two methods that work well: